netplexflix/Movie-Recommendations-for-Plex/README.md

 ### Weights
 - Here you can change the 'weight' or 'importance' some parameters have.
 Make sure the sum of the weights adds up to 1.
-- **userRating_multipliers:** `true` uses your user ratings, if available, to scale the impact.

 > [!NOTE]
+> If you use **User Ratings**, these will be used as multipliers to scale the impact.</br>
+>
 > **Example:** </br>
-> Without **userRating_multipliers** if you watch a lot of movies by Director X, the algorithm will assume you enjoy watching their movies and will score 'Director X' highly.</br>
+> If you watch a lot of movies by Director X, the algorithm will assume you enjoy watching their movies and will score 'Director X' highly.</br>
 > However it is theoretically possible that you rated all of their movies really poorly (e.g; 1 star)</br>
 > meaning that even though you watched a lot of movies directed by Director X, you don't like them.</br>
-> Enabling **userRating_multipliers** will take this into account and will make sure that in this example, Movies by Director X will will have a much lower similarity score.</br>
+> The algorithm will take this into account and will make sure that in this example, Movies by Director X will have a much lower similarity score.</br>
 > The opposite is also true; If you watched only 2 movies by director Y but you rated both really high, then their movies will have a higher similarity score.</br>
 > Movies without UserRating are not affected.